Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="tip" data-title="tip">

-> Don't forget that by default, container apps scale out to 0 instances when they're not used.
+> By default, container apps scale out to 0 instances when they're not used.
 If you get an error from the Azure CLI saying that it could not find any replica, try loading your website first to warm up the container app.

 </div>